Mzosindiso/HTML-CSS/README.md

 color = property. <br>
 red = value. <br>
 declaration block consist of (property + value).

+(*) - This is a universal selector, matches any element type.<br>
+A relative link, your own style sheet.<br>
+An absolute link, a style sheet that doe not reside in your own site.

 display: block (the element generates a block box, generating line breaks both before and after the element when in the normal form)<br>
 display: inline (the elemenmt generates one or more inline boxes that do not generate line breaks before or after themselves)